microsoft/mu_tiano_platforms/Platforms/QemuSbsaPkg/QemuVideoDxe/ReadMe.md

 ## About

-This driver is derived from sample GOP driver QemuVideoDxe in Temp.
+This driver is derived from the sample GOP driver QemuVideoDxe in QemuQ35Pkg.
 It replaces the standard GOP interfaces GUID with MsGopOverrideProtocolGuid from Project Mu to allow further graphics control through Mu interfaces.
-It also removes support for BOCHS due to out of project scope.
+It removes support for Cirrus in favor of BOCHS used by SBSA.

 ## Copyright